umerjabbar/ContextMenuSwift/README.md

 ## Credits

-ContextMenuSwift was developed after trying to implement iOS 13 context menu with a tap gesture.
+ContextMenuSwift was developed while trying to implement iOS 13 context menu with a tap gesture.

 It will be updated when necessary and fixes will be done as soon as discovered to keep it up to date.